 Respect for human rights is part of Genan's corporate culture - and is continuously discussed among management and employees.
 Through its choice of suppliers, Genan ensures only to work with business partners who share the company's values in this respect.
-Consequently, to qualify to supply to Genan, all suppliers are now required to confirm that they comply with Genan's Code of Conduct by returning a signed declaration.
+Consequently, to qualify to supply to Genan, all suppliers are now required to confirm that they comply with Genan's Code of Conduct.

-Human rights violations are not considered to be a high-risk area for Genan, as there is only very limited sourcing from high-risk areas.
 When receiving quotations from suppliers from high-risk areas, Genan always requests documentation of compliance with human rights.
 This is also an integral part of Genan's ISO 9001 quality management system, which is implemented at all factories.
 Similarly, when entering into such agreements, the Group COO is always involved.

+Human rights violations are not considered to be a high-risk area for Genan, as there is only very limited sourcing from high-risk areas.
 Genan risks that either employees and/or suppliers fail to respect and comply with Genan's policy on human rights and business ethics.
 Apart from the fact that violation of human rights is totally unacceptable from a business ethics point of view, such violation could, at worst, also have legal and financial consequences for Genan.

-There have been no examples of criticisable circumstances in relation to human rights in ongoing operations during 2022.
-In 2023, we will continue our efforts in relation to human rights - and endeavour to ensure that the positive picture for 2022 will be painted in 2023 as well.
-Furthermore, as mentioned above, a Code of Conduct has been implemented, and no suppliers should be able to supply to Genan without signing a declaration of compliance.
+There have been no examples of criticisable circumstances in ongoing operations during 2023.
+In 2024, we will continue our efforts in relation to human rights - and endeavour to ensure that the positive picture for 2023 will be painted in 2024 as well.
+Furthermore, as mentioned above, a Code of Conduct has been implemented, and no suppliers should be able to supply to Genan without accepting Genan's Code of Conduct.